irisdaniaj/model_merging/README.md

 ```
 cd model_merging
 ```
-and install the requirements and activate the conda environment
+and create the conda environment and install the requirements
 ```
-conda create --name myenv --file requirements.txt
+conda crete --name myenv python=3.11.9
 conda activate myenv
+pip install requirements.txt
 ```
 navigate to the scripts folder
 ```